CS2103JAN2017-F11-B3/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 5. Type "add work out from saturday"</br>
     * Error should appear.
 If a task has a start date, it needs an end date.
 6. Type "add float in the pool in pool activities"</br>
-    * Task should appear with no end date or start date, but with pool activites as a group tag.
+    * Task should appear with no end date or start date, but with pool activities as a group tag.
 7. Type "clear all"</br>
     * List should clear.
 8. Type "undo"</br>